The Moment Gray Hair Stops Being Something to Fix

 What Gray Blending Actually Does

+Gray blending doesn't remove gray.
 It integrates it.
-Instead of creating a solid block of color, it breaks up the line where gray meets pigmented hair.
+Instead of creating a solid block of color, it breaks up the line where gray meets pigmented hair — through strategic lightness, controlled depth, and tonal adjustment that softens contrast.
+The goal is not to eliminate visibility.
+It's to reduce the harshness of the transition.

-This approach aligns closely with
+This approach aligns closely with:

-Low-Maintenance Hair Color in NYC: What Actually Works for Busy Lives
+Read: Low-Maintenance Hair Color in NYC: What Actually Works for Busy Lives

 The Shift in Maintenance